mrphatom/mrphatom/README.md

 <details>
   <summary><b>👨‍💻 Behind the Terminal (Click to expand)</b></summary>
   <br/>

   * 🌐 **Freelance Dev:** I build landing pages, portfolio sites, and custom applications.
   * ⚙️ **Data & Security:** Prior experience in data platform engineering and Web3 moderation.
   * 🛡️ **Web3 Architecture:** Specializing in the Solana ecosystem and EVM cross-chain tools.
+  * 🤖 **AI-Augmented Solo Dev:** Every project below is built end-to-end by one person, using an AI toolset as a collaborative team instead of a human one.
 </details>

 <div align="center">